Breaking Down the Latest CARB Updates on California Climate Disclosure Laws (the 200s)

 SB 253: Emissions Reporting Updates

-Fiscal Year Clarifications: To allow companies to have sufficient time to properly prepare emissions disclosures, CARB clarified Fiscal year expectations to ensure each entity at least 6 months to compile data.
+Fiscal Year Clarifications: To allow companies to have sufficient time to properly prepare emissions disclosures, CARB clarified Fiscal year expectations to ensure each entity at least 6 months to compile data for 2026 submissions.

 - If the reporting entity’s fiscal year ends on or before February 1, 2026, the preceding fiscal year will be the one ending in 2026.